aritram1/AgentForceMasterOrg/README.md

 ## Configuration Details

-### How To Enable source org as IdP for SSO
+### How to Enable Source Org as IdP for SSO

-1. **Enable the OIdentity Provider in the IdP Org**:
+1. **Enable the Identity Provider in the IdP Org**:
+   - Navigate to:
+     ```
-   - The IdP Org needs the IdP configuration.
-Configure one by Setup > Identity > Identity Provider
+     Setup > Identity > Identity Provider
+     ```
+   - Enable the Identity Provider.
    - Download the metadata file and the certificate file to use later.

-2. **Create a Connected App for each SSO enabled Org**:
+2. **Create a Connected App for Each SSO-Enabled Org**:
-   - A connected app needs to be built in the new org to enable secure communication and authentication.
+   - A connected app needs to be built in the IdP org to enable secure communication and authentication.
 The connected app should have the following values:
      - **Enable SAML**: `true`
      - **Start URL**: `<idp domain>/idp/login?app=<connectedAppId>`
      - **Entity ID**: `<target domain>`
      - **ACS URL**: `<target domain>`
      - **Subject Type**: `<Federation Id>`
-     - **IdP Certificate**: `<IdP Certificate>` (from above step)
+     - **IdP Certificate**: `<IdP Certificate>` (from the above step)

+---

-### How To Enable target org as SP for SSO
+### How to Enable Target Org as SP for SSO

-1. **Enable the SSO settings in the SP Org with IdP metadata file**:
+1. **Enable the SSO Settings in the SP Org**:
-   - Setup > Single Sign On settings > Upload the metadata file
-   - Upload certificate
+   - Navigate to:
-   Both files are received from IdP Org in IdP configuration (Step 1)

-### What to do to add a new Org

-1. **Create a Connected App in the IdP for the new Org**:
-   - Steps same as above.

-2. **Deploy the Login Type Flow and Apex Controller for the flow in the new Org**:
-   - Deploy the main flow (`Custom_Login_Screen_Flow`) behind the login process and
-   - The related controller (`Subscriber_LoginFlowController.cls`) to the new org.

-3. **Create a New Login Flow in the new Org**:
-   - Use the flow deployed in step 2 to create a new login flow in the subscriber org.

-4. **Add UsageMonitor API endpoint as a New Remote Site Setting in the new Org**:
-   - Add the a new remote site setting in the subscriber org with the value:
      ```
+     Setup > Single Sign-On Settings > Upload the Metadata File
+     ```
+   - Upload the metadata file and the certificate received from the IdP org.

+2. **Verify SSO Configuration**:
+   - Ensure that the SSO settings are correctly configured in the SP org.
+   - Test the SSO login to confirm the setup.

+---

+### What to Do When Adding a New SP Org

+To add a new SP org to the system, follow these steps:

+#### In the IdP Org:
+1. **Create a Connected App for the New SP Org**:
+   - Follow the same steps as outlined in the "How to Enable Source Org as IdP for SSO" section.
+   - Use the new SP org's domain as the **Entity ID** and **ACS URL**.

+#### In the New SP Org:
+2. **Enable SSO Settings**:
+   - Navigate to:
+     ```
+     Setup > Single Sign-On Settings > Upload the Metadata File
+     ```
+   - Upload the metadata file and certificate received from the IdP org.

+3. **Deploy the Login Flow and Related Controller**:
+   - Deploy the main flow (`Custom_Login_Screen_Flow`) behind the login process and the related controller (`Subscriber_LoginFlowController.cls`) to the new SP org.

+4. **Create a New Login Flow**:
+   - Use the flow deployed in step 3 to create a new login flow in the SP org.

+5. **Add a New Remote Site Setting**:
+   - Add a new remote site setting in the SP org with the value:
+     ```
      https://orgfarm-391f6ca95a-dev-ed.develop.my.salesforce-sites.com/usagemonitorsite/services/apexrest/api/usage/new
      ```
-   - This allows the org to make callouts to the UsageMonitor (external) API.
+   - This allows the SP org to make callouts to the external API.

 ---